unicode-org/jira-github-pr-check/README.md

 # Optional GitHub secret; save the secret here and in the "secret" field when configuring the GitHub webhook:
 GITHUB_WEBHOOK_SECRET=xxxxxxxxxx

+# Committer name and email, used for squash commits.
+# By default, use author as committer.
+COMMITTER_NAME=Squash Bot
+COMMITTER_EMAIL=foo@example.com

 # GitHub permissions: